z4kn4fein/stashbox/docs/docs/advanced/child-containers.md

 ## Re-building singletons
 By default, singletons are instantiated and stored only in those containers that registered them.
 However, you can enable the re-instantiation of singletons in child containers with the `.WithReBuildSingletonsInChildContainer()` [container configuration option](/docs/configuration/container-configuration#re-build-singletons-in-child-containers).

-If it's enabled, all singletons will be re-created within those containers that initiated the resolution request.
-It means that re-built singletons can use overridden dependencies from child containers.
+If it's enabled, all singletons will be re-created in those containers that initiated the resolution request.
+By this, re-built singletons can use overridden dependencies from child containers.

-It does not affect the singletons instantiated in the parent container.
+Re-building in child containers does not affect the singletons instantiated in the parent container.

 ```cs
 interface IDependency {}